Oh, how I wish there was a challenge like that! Not necessarily a TV show but some kind of contest for creative writing.

 But you cannot call yourself a writer unless you have published something.
 Which I have but to my mind it has to be a book.
 A book that is sold in a book store.
 That has been printed and launched and promoted…

 I’m kidding, I don’t need all that.
 My book would be so good that everyone would want to buy it.
 Someone would discover it by chance and he or she will tell the others.
 The word will spread and before you know it my book will be a total hit.
-It will have moved the souls of millions of readers, translated into at least forty langauges (forty seems to be the norm, it seems).
+It will have moved the souls of millions of readers, translated into at least forty langauges (forty seems to be the norm).

 In one version of my dream I will publish the book under a writer’s name.
 No one will no it’s me.
 The main reason for that being that it seems impossible to me to share my thoughts (even fictional) with people.
 I’m afraid of what everyone will think of me.
 Especially my family and friends.
 Pathetic?
 Yes.